Samba & SMB Web Access Through Filestash With Passthrough Auth

 Preparation

-I’m assuming that you’ve set up Docker, the Caddy container and a Samba file server as described in the previous articles in this series.
+I’m assuming that you’ve set up Docker, the Caddy container and a Samba file server as described in previous articles.

 Dockerized Filestash Directory Structure